 Music.
 It’s a powerful and incredibly emotional force, and some are gifted with the ability to play instruments and create beautiful works of art.
 In this case, the keyboard is the instrument of topic, and there have been many moving and mesmerising compositions played upon it and it’s sibling, the piano.
 But if you wanted to get into playing, how would you decide what to buy for your first keyboard?
 Here are a couple of tips for you to help with beginning your journey into the musical world.

 One of the first things you should consider is the type of keyboard you wish to purchase and become familiar with.
 It is suggested that you first consider a simple one, opting out of the “bells and whistles”, and instead look for a functional model that just has the basic set of keys.
+One example is the Yamaha YPT-240.
 This will allow you to fully learn the basics of playing without attempting involving sound effects and should give a more realistic introduction.
 Following on from that, it’s a good idea to try and get a keyboard which is the same shape and size as an acoustic piano.
 This is because the two are similar, and practising on the same thing allows you to eventually progress onto the piano if you should so choose.